After my degree I want to join the Police and the Laidlaw Scholarship provides invaluable skills which will help me to get there.

 “I was looking for something to improve my CV and develop skills towards my future career and I really see the Scholarship as a stepping stone between the two.”

 English undergraduate Matthew was initially slightly nervous about the Leadership side of the Scholarship but he really enjoyed it.
 He learned that he was good at one-to-one negotiation and enjoyed practising getting a good outcome on all sides.
 Not a bad skill to develop in preparation for his future career plans!

 He was also impressed with the quality of the staff involved in the programme, from trainers and mentors to employers who came in to share specific areas of expertise.
 He recalls watching skilled public speakers and thinking ‘yes, that’s how you do it.’

 Matthew knew that he wanted his area of research to focus on mental health and specifically on autism and he decided to look at how accurate and useful presentations of autism are in literature.
 He chose the topic as his brother has autism and he wanted to better understand some of the perceptions that people have about it.

 A popular message within the autistic community is that ‘once you’ve met one autistic person, you’ve met one autistic person,’ meaning that everyone with autism is unique.
 Matthew wanted his research to focus on how this message is portrayed in books which contain autistic characters.

 In the literature which Matthew researched, less than a quarter of the characters were adults and 50% of the novels had characters with savant level abilities or superpowers.
-Whilst some of books Matthew read contained stereotypes, he did find some novels that contained more accurate representations of autism – two of which were written by autistic people.
+While some of books Matthew read contained stereotypes, he did find some novels that contained more accurate representations of autism – two of which were written by autistic people.

 When asked what the best thing about the Laidlaw Scholarship is, Matthew – like so many others – is adamant that it’s the people: